-To obtain data about the company and its beneficial owners, businesses must request original or certified copies of documents that confirm the company’s legal foundation and documents revealing all of the shareholders.
+To obtain data about a customer that is a company, including information on beneficial owners, original or certified copies of documents that confirm the company’s legal foundation and shareholders must be requested.
 Among them are certificates of incorporation, memorandum, articles of association, etc.

-Note: Businesses must keep copies of documents obtained from conducting Customer Due Diligence on both individuals and companies.
+All copies of documents obtained from conducting Customer Due Diligence on both individuals and companies must be retained.

-Businesses choose between regular, enhanced, and simplified due diligence based on what they know about a customer.
-For instance, if a bank understands that a customer is a governmental official (a PEP), it can still onboard this person, but an enhanced check is needed.
+Businesses can choose between regular, enhanced, and simplified due diligence based on what they know about a customer.
+For instance, if a bank understands that a customer is a government official (a PEP), it can still onboard this person, but an enhanced check is needed.

 The story doesn’t end once you’ve onboarded a client and established a business relationship.
-Due diligence is ongoing, as there’s always a chance that a customer’s profile changes over time.
+It continues with ongoing monitoring.
+Due diligence needs to be continuous as there’s always a chance that a customer’s profile changes over time.
 For instance, they can land on a PEP list, initiate a high-risk transaction, or their ID can simply expire.
 Keeping an eye on customer profiles and transactions can help businesses respond to any sudden crisis.

-Sometimes fraudsters provide real documents and even selfies acquired on the darknet.
-In this case, even the most reliable verification systems won’t detect anything suspicious because no document manipulation has occurred.
+Sometimes fraudsters provide real documents or selfies acquired on the darknet.
+In such cases, even the most reliable verification systems may not detect anything suspicious because no document manipulation has occurred.
 To stop criminals when onboarding customers remotely, businesses can introduce an additional facial biometric check called liveness.
-This check ensures that the real holder of the documents undergoes verification.
+This check ensures that the true document holder undergoes verification.